Apply for a License (Drivers 18+) in Texas

 Driver Education Requirements

-Military Veterans and TX Driver Licenses
+Military Veterans and Texas Driver's Licenses

 If you are a veteran, you may qualify for a fee exemption (if disabled) and may be able to add a veteran designation to your new license.